 a pull request that changes the source in

 electron/electronin a concrete and reviewable manner.

 The two most important pieces of information needed to evaluate the report are a description of the bug and a simple test case to recreate it.
-It easier to fix a bug if it can be reproduced.
+It is easier to fix a bug if it can be reproduced.